If you’re ready to achieve your weight loss goals without a fad diet, flexible dieting may sound like the perfect solution.

 Let’s also just first clarify that the term “flexible dieting” is typically used synonymously with the term “IIFYM” which stands for “if it fits your macros”.

 How Does Flexible Dieting Work?

-Flexible dieting works by first establishing a calorie “goal’ and then breaking up those calories between the 3 different macronutrients: carbs, protein and fat.
+Those calories are divided between the 3 different macronutrients: carbs (short for carbohydrates), protein, and fat.
 Here is the rough breakdown that is suggested for flexible dieting:

 - Protein: 0.8g/lb of lean body weight

 - Fiber: 20-25% of lean body weight in grams of fiber per day

 - Water: 3-4L of water in addition to any other liquids you might drink

 - Carbs: Your remaining calories can be made up of carbs

 Additionally, Flexible Dieters have specific recommendations for water and fiber as well, which we will discuss.

 Within your set ranges of macros, you can essentially pick whatever you want to eat.
 This is where the “flexible” part comes in.
 You can “spend” your grams of protein on anything with protein.
 This can be on chicken, a protein bar, or, heck, a candy bar.